PRE-DEPARTURE ORIENTATION SEMINAR (PDOS)

 — If you need to go out of the compound, consult your security personnel or your housemates.

 ii.
-Never go out of your compound alone if you are not familiar with the streets.
+Avoid going out of your compound alone if you are not familiar with the streets.

 iii.
-Never bring any local person inside your compound without clearance from security
+Avoid bringing other persons inside your compound without clearance from security

-- If you can help it, do not take okada bike.
+-If you can avoid it, do not take okada bike.

-- If you have to take taxi, haggle the price first before boarding (no meters).
+-If you have to take taxi, haggle the price first before boarding (no meters).
 If you have to take a bus, be careful with you pockets, cellphones or wallets.
-There are pickpockets here also.

 vii.
 Always have companions when going to public markets.